 The Feminist Art Project is administered by the Institute for Women and Art (IWA) at Rutgers, The State University of New Jersey.
-The IWA operates under the auspices of the Associate Vice President for Academic & Public Partnerships in the Arts & Humanities; additional financial support was provided by the Maria and Henry Leon Memorial Fund, Judith K. Brodsky, Ferris Olin and the New Jersey State Council on the Arts.
+The IWA is an unit of the Office of Institutional Diversity and Inclusion, Rutgers University; additional financial support was provided by the Maria and Henry Leon Memorial Fund, Judith K. Brodsky, Ferris Olin and the New Jersey State Council on the Arts.